🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print()

-# Words close to cluster centers
+# Words close to the cluster centers

 feature_names = vectorizer.get_feature_names_out()